-The Australian Square Kilometre Array Pathfinder (ASKAP) Phased Array Feed (PAF) creates 36 simultaneous beams to give greater resolution to radio images of the sky.
+The Australian SKA Pathfinder (ASKAP) Phased Array Feed (PAF) creates 36 simultaneous beams to give greater resolution to radio images of the sky.
 PAF includes a requirement to maintain a low and stable temperature.
 This is crucial for system performance and reliability.
 A custom-designed groundplane has been developed to minimise temperature gradients and maintain predictable temperature uniformity across the highly sensitive electronics over the course of long observations.

 Aavid Thermacore Europe is a world-leader in the field of passive thermal management systems.
 They specialise in the custom design, development and manufacture of highly-engineered components.
 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) engaged with Thermacore, via local agents JHC Specialised Solutions, to design and prototype the PAF groundplane.
 The groundplane features embedded heat pipes for thermal management.
 The pipes, designed by Thermacore, are based on a design developed and provided through CSIRO.